varshithanam/VarshithaThanam.md/Interviews.md

 **Recovery**

 * What would you do if you were hacked?
     * Call the police immediatly and call family.
 * Do you have a backup of your important files?
     * Yes, they have 4 backups.
 * Who you gonna call?
     * Police and Ghostbuster.
 Inform family or friends about it and make them aware to block it if necessary.

-For each interview please provide a report style write-up about key discussion points AND addressing the following (please assume I want an explanation to all of the following as to why you answered in the way you did):

-Start by stating the interviewee's name, relation to you, and date / place of the interview.

 **Passwords / 2FA / MFA**
 * What is their overall authentication awareness / strength
     * I think a good 6/10.
 She is aware of the authentication process but doesn’t entirely use them on all accounts.
 * What are your opinions on adding this individual into your Corporation from lab 6?
     * I will, she knows who to contact for help and is open learn better practices.
 She also made a good point on contacting the linked accounts if ever she gets hacked.

 **Social engineering**
 * Compared to an average person, how would you rate the behavior patterns of this individual?
 (1-10 scale, where 1 is this person is the Evel Knievel of cyber threats, and 10 is this person is the cyber equivalent of Fort Knox)
     * A good 6.89/10.
 Is well aware of what links not click form that one event and is more conscious of it moving forward.
 * Do you think your discussion assisted this individual in mitigating some of their riskier behaviors?
 OR Did this individual teach you anything about cyber security?
     * I informed her about what are her other backup options and how to create a stronger password.

 **Recovery**
 * Rate this individual's Cyber preparedness (1-10, where 1 doesn't know the word cyber, and 10 is they have an IKEA cyber manual)
     * She is a good 6/10.
 She is well aware but dosen't have 2-Factor or multi factor on some impotant and account and has all the backups on her phone.
 * Who are they going to call?
     * They are going to call the police and family.